ziapeltagames/lavender-hack/WILDERNESS.md

     5. **Camp**.
 4. One watch passes.
     1. An additional watch passes if characters made camp.
+    2. An additional watch passes if **at least one character is encumbered** and the characters explore, travel, or search.
-    2. If six watches have passed, mark another day of time and reset the watches.
+    3. If six watches have passed, mark another day of time and reset the watches.

 # Wilderness Events

-To determine **wilderness events**, make a general test, and roll on the subtable indicated.
+To determine **wilderness events**, the gamemaster makes a general test, and rolls on the subtable indicated, if necessary.

 * Critical: Lair.
 * Strong: Bad Weather.